-Academic Dismissal: A student is subject to dismissal under the following circumstances: academic probation for two consecutive semesters or for three non consecutive semesters, first academic probation with little or no promise of academic success, or unsuccessful in two majors.
+Academic Dismissal: A student is subject to dismissal under the following circumstances: academic probation for two consecutive semesters or for three non-consecutive semesters; first academic probation with little or no promise of academic success; or unsuccessful in two majors.
 Dismissal will be recorded as part of the student's permanent record.
 If a student is dismissed for poor scholarship, she may reapply after one year, provided she can present evidence of potential academic success to assist the Academic Standards Committee in making this decision.

 Appeal: A student has the right to appeal a dismissal.
 Her appeal must include new information that was not taken into consideration at the time of her dismissal and a plan for future success.
-The student must submit this appeal to the Chair of the Academic Standards Committee within ten working days upon receipt of notification.
-The chair of the Academic Standards Committee, along with other two committee members, will hear the appeal.
+The student must submit this appeal to the chair of the Academic Standards Committee within 10 working days upon receipt of notification.
+The chair of the Academic Standards Committee members, will hear the appeal.